psake/psake/docs/reference/functions/Invoke-psake.md

 $psake.build_success                # indicates that the current build was successful
 $psake.build_script_file            # contains a System.IO.FileInfo for the current build script
 $psake.build_script_dir             # contains the fully qualified path to the current build script
+$psake.error_message                # contains the error message which caused the script to fail

 You should see the following when you display the contents of the $psake variable right after importing psake